-The presentation coincides with the last Sunday the museum will be open for touring until May 2020.
-The lecture series is generously sponsored by the Woodcock Foundation for the Appreciation of the Arts.
+The lecture was generously sponsored by the Woodcock Foundation for the Appreciation of the Arts.